rsvilenov/MaintenanceModeMiddleware/README.md

   * Let certain parts of the site remain accessibe while in maintenance mode
   * Let certain users (e.g. admins) still be able to access the entire site
   * Configure the maintenance mode globally (in Startup.cs) or for each call (in the controller or view action)
+  * Customize your maintenance mode response (html, text and json files/data are supported)
+  * SEO friendly, as it relies on 503 response code 503 with a "Retry-After" interval

 ### Basic registration